pyx-project/pyx/manual/path.rst

    control point and the other control points defined relative to the current point by the coordinates (*dx1*, *dy1*), (*dx2*, *dy2*), and (*dx3*, *dy3*).

-Note that when calculating the bounding box (see Sect. :ref:`bbox`) of Bézier curves, PyX uses for performance reasons the so-called control box, i.e., the smallest rectangle enclosing the four control points of the Bézier curve.
+Note that when calculating the bounding box (see Sect. :mod:`bbox`) of Bézier curves, PyX uses for performance reasons the so-called control box, i.e., the smallest rectangle enclosing the four control points of the Bézier curve.
 In general, this is not the smallest rectangle enclosing the Bézier curve.